collective live+work spaces

 whilst the size of a hub and would have a full spread of facilities, it would only operate as a minihub as the village is the last before the mountains and there'd be low demand for public access coworking, nontheless good opportunity for infrequent events

-the property has been declared insalubrious possibly with a prohibtion of habitation likely only due to a lack of effective plumbing, unsealed doors and windows, and lack of heating; all of which can be rectified without undue effort (at least in part), however the specific details need confirming, nonetheless part use is unlikely to be an issue during works once the basics are in place
+the property has been declared insalubrious possibly with a prohibtion of habitation likely only due to a lack of effective plumbing, unsealed doors and windows, and lack of heating; all of which can be rectified without undue effort (at least in part), however the specific details need confirming, nonetheless part use is unlikely to be an issue during works once the basics are in place; there is one exception being the balcony section alogn the front which might've been included and might need replacing but could be done so simply with wood

 (6ha of adjoining land could be purchased, but €200k thus would be a rather expensive preservation project, it is partly buildable and the second attempt to make the property work involved using it a communal hub for a bunch of individual eco-homes built on this land)